syronz/omega/README.md

 #TODO
 [ ] if types.Resource not used in core it should moved to the base domain, in the future I decide about that

-[ ] apilogger should be moved to other place
+[x] apilogger should be moved to other place

+[ ] implement refresh token

 # Requesed RMS part
 1. inventory import should lock the price for agent